 Sandwell Metropolitan Borough Council's website contains a comprehensive list of the primary schools in their area here which will help you decide the perfect school for your child.

-If you are looking at Walsall as your next home, the Walsall Families Information Service have a wealth of information regarding applications and the schools within their official booklet here.
+If you are looking at Walsall as your next home, the Walsall Families Information Service have a wealth of information regarding applications and the schools on their website.

-Families in Worcestershire can now apply for primary schools online from September 2015 making the process of application much easier.
+Families in Worcestershire can now apply for primary schools online making the process of application much easier.
 The Worcestershire County Council have also provided a search tool to help you discover schools in the area of your choice.

 For further details on primary schools in Worcestershire, such as closures, term dates and school transport, click here.